-Verbal Refusals: Should the subject verbally refuse to provide a sample after the test has been set up, the operator can select the REFUSED button at the lower right hand corner of the instrument display.
+Verbal Refusals: Should the subject verbally refuse to provide a sample after the test begins, the operator can select the REFUSED button at the lower right hand corner of the instrument display.
 Once the subject begins blowing this option will disappear.

-Non-verbal Refusals: As previously discussed, if the subject does not provide a breath sample within three minutes that meets several basic criteria for flow, volume and level slope, the Intoxilyzer 9000 will print an Insufficient Sample Warning on the breath test report in lieu of an alcohol level.
+Non-verbal Refusals: As previously discussed, if the subject does not provide a breath sample within three minutes that meets several basic criteria for flow, volume, and level slope, the Intoxilyzer 9000 will print an Insufficient Sample Warning on the breath test report in lieu of an alcohol level.
 Unless there is a medical or physical limitation that prevents the subject from providing enough air, failure to provide an adequate sample can be construed as a non-verbal refusal.
 At this point the operator may want to ask the subject if they possess any medical limitations that would have prevent them from providing an adequate sample.
-Ultimately, the arresting officer must be able to articulate how the subject refused to take the test and may want to document any observations to this effect in the additional comments section of the report.
+Relevant observations regarding how a subject failed to provide an adequate sample can be noted in the additional comments box that appears at the conclusion of the test.